antonbosss/fantastic-bassoon/Delegation Guide.md

 - Marketplace: 0x19354CeF672bb57F1Eb9f422150e770CD9a2A3C7
 - SessionRouter: 0xCc48cB2DbA21A5D36C16f6f64e5B5E138EA1ba13

 Depending on what you plan to do, you should choose an ABI.
-We will create the provider by the delegate, so we will take the ABI from the ProviderRegistry.
+For showcase purpose, create the provider by the delegate, will be used.
+For this you need to take the ABI from the `ProviderRegistry`.

 1. Go to the Contract section and scroll down.
 Copy ABI.